markusmoenig/DenrimScript/README.md

 ## GPU Support

-If you passed the reference to an MTKView to the DenrimScript constructor you can run compute shaders on the GPU.
+If you passed the reference to an MTKView to the DenrimScript constructor you can run compute and fragment shaders on the GPU.

-You can do this by labelling your function **sh** or **shentry** instead of **fn**, the later functions can be called from the CPU section of your script, while **sh** functions can only be called from other shader functions.
+You can do this by labelling your function **sh**, **compute** or **fragment** instead of **fn**, where compute and fragment  functions can be called from the CPU section of your script, while **sh** functions can only be called from other shader functions.

-**shentry** functions need a texture as the first parameter.
-A special parameter **gid** is available inside shentry functions and contains the grid id of the current pixel.
+**compute** and **fragment** functions need a texture as the first parameter.

-See the screenshot of the disc drawing example of how to use the gid to read and write pixel data from textures.
+A special parameter **gid** is available inside **compute** functions functions and contains the grid id of the current pixel.
+For **fragment** functions a special parameter called UV is provided.

 DenrimScript is dynamically typed, however Metal is statically typed.
-You have to type each variable, here is a list of the currently available types and the corresponding metal types.
+You have to provide a type hint for each variable, here is a list of the currently available types and the corresponding metal types.

 ```
 var number == float
 var vector : N2 == float2
 var vector : N3 == float3
 var vector : N4 == float4
-var tex : Tex2D == texture2d<float, access::read_write>
+var tex : Tex2D == texture2d<float, access::read_write> for compute functions or texture2d<float> for fragment functions
 ```

-Note that the same classes on the CPU side reference double values!
+Note that the same classes on the CPU side reference double values (and not floats)!

 ## Missing Features